-And what of our term project?
-Your next submission is due on Friday evening, April 25th at 11:59 pm.
-Details are listed in the Project 4 page of our course blog.
-You can access the page by clicking on the Project 4 link under the masthead of our blog’s home page.
+Regardless of our plans for our Friday class session, your next term project submission will be due on Friday evening at 11:59 pm.
+Details are listed in the Project 3 page of our course blog.
+You can access the page by clicking on the Project 3 link under the masthead of our blog’s home page.